the-office-hours-podcast/the-office-hours-podcast.github.io/about.markdown

 Join us as we explore the fascinating world of academia, demystify the Ph.D. journey, and strengthen our community of academics, one conversation at a time - starting with the creators' home community at the University of California, Riverside.

 _Have a professor you'd like to hear from?
 [Get in touch](mailto:theofficehoursemail@gmail.com)!_

-This about paragraph was written with the help of AI.